oyvholm/utils/README.md

 Delete all remote and local branches specified on the command line.

-#### git-fuckit

-Throw away one or more commits and execute `git reset --hard` to another commit or branch.
-The tip of the deleted branch is not deleted, but marked with a branch name with a similar format to what `git-dangling` uses, `commit-SHA1`.
-Will not run if there are any changes in the repository, you'll have to get rid of those first.

 #### git-ignore

 Ignore files in Git.
 Automatically update `.gitignore` at the top of the